Our Team

 What languages do you speak?

-English, French and a tiny bit of Swahili.
+English, French, Spanish and a tiny bit of Swahili.

 The people and the care that everyone shows one another.

-A quote or life lesson that guides you
+Is there a quote or life lesson that guides you?

 What languages do you speak?

-A quote or life lesson that guides you
+Is there a quote or life lesson that guides you?

 Activities Team

-I am the integration programme co-ordinator.
+I am the head of activities.
 It’s my job to get to know people and connect them to different organisations and activities throughout Calderdale.
 I also work with organisations to open up and learn about the barriers our centre members face on a daily basis.

 What languages do you speak?